Pacific Marine Atlases (MACBIO)

 Type: Environment Atlas

-Author: Philipp Gassner, Naushad Yakub, John Kaitu’u, Hans Wendt, Levi Westerveld, Miles Macmillan-Lawler, Kate Davey, Elaine Baker, Malcolm Clark and Leanne Fernandes
+Author: Philipp Gassner, Naushad Yakub, John Kaitu’u, Hans Wendt, Levi Westerveld, Miles Macmillan-Lawler, Kate Davey, Elaine Baker, Malcolm Clark, Leanne Fernandes

 Year of publication: 2019